Learning to Cope with Performance

 e.

-“how” to play, not “what” one is doing, “where” one is, or for
+Focus on “how” to play, not “what” one is doing, “where” one is,

 f.

-the enjoyment of playing, not in order to “beat” another competitor.
+Play for the enjoyment of playing, not in order to “beat” another

 g.

-an “aura” to help build confidence – think of yourself as a soloist.
+Develop an “aura” to help build confidence – think of yourself as

 h.

-project yourself into a comfortable environment, i.e. home practice area,
+Mentally project yourself into a comfortable environment, i.e.

 i.